Nivalyx/osu-wiki/wiki/Tournaments/oASIS/1/en.md

 #### Qualifier rules

 1. Each player will have to sign up to one of the Qualifier lobbies that have been scheduled and prepared by the tournament management in advance.
-2. In the lobby, all players will have to consecutively play all of the eight Qualifier beatmaps in the order of NM1 -> NM2 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
+2. In the lobby, all players will have to consecutively play all of the eleven Qualifier beatmaps in the order of NM1 -> NM2 -> NM3 -> NM4 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2 -> DT3.
 3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Players **are not allowed** to join (or register for) more than one Qualifier lobby.
 5. Based on their performance in the Qualifiers, players will be ranked based on their average rank combined across each Qualifier beatmap.